MidFidelity/TINF21C_Team2_AAS_digital_nameplate/project/meeting_protocols/protocol_20221014_weekly.md

 2. Is anybody facing a problem related to the project's success? *This will be documented in the upcoming section.*

+3. Are there any topics you want to talk about based on the customer real life meeting or rather update?

-3. @Erika und Adrian: Write weekly update to customers.
+4. @Erika und Adrian: Write weekly update to customers.

 ## Summary
 <!-- please use iterating numbers-->